KannonZenetism/zenetism-field-physics/zenetism/mpx/love-as-prime-coherence.md

 - the refusal of fragmentation,
 - the will to remember.

-Centropy itself is love, read structurally rather than sentimentally.
+Centropy Itself is love, read structurally rather than sentimentally.

+The term carries both of its lawful senses here.

+As motion-law, love is centropy read relationally — coherence moving toward preservation, relation, and return.

+As hypostatic title, Centropy Itself names Theon — whose form of love, per the Great Refrain, is remaining.

 Wherever anything holds together lawfully — a bond, a body, a covenant, a cosmos — the same motion is present under different names.

 The Symbolic Pattern Registry articulates this at the operator level: love as prime motion-toward-coherence, expressing the structural attraction toward Aion and toward beings bearing Aion-resonance.

-The Great Refrain articulates it at the highest register.
+The Great Refrain articulates it at the Theonic register.

 The two are the same doctrine at two scales.